esphome/esphome-docs/components/sensor/xiaomi_ble.rst

 + device needs to be registered on the Chinese Xiaomi registration portal.
 European or American portal do not propose this model.

 + BLE communication is encrypted, so you need to retrieve the BindKey from the Xiaomi portal

++ 2 binary sensors are available: smoke detection and button and 1 sensor : battery level

 .. figure:: images/xiaomi_jtyjgd03.png
     :align: center